trunk-io/docs/flaky-tests/generating-junit-reports.md

 $ mocha test --reporter mocha-junit-reporter
 ```

-This will output a results file at `./test-results.xml`.
+This will output a `test-results.xml` file in the working directory.
 To further configure the reporter, consult the detailed [documentation on GitHub](https://github.com/michaelleeallen/mocha-junit-reporter?tab=readme-ov-file#usage).

 ## Playwright